-57. Gaya is the district headquarter city in Gaya District located in the southern part of Bihar State.
-The city is situated at both banks of River Phalgu.
+36. Gaya is the district headquarter city in the Gaya District located in the southern part of Bihar State.
+The city is situated at the banks of Phalgu river.
 The city is located at an altitude of about 110 meters above the MSL.